gethinode/hinode/content/en/blog/mimage.md

 ### Caption and credits

-The caption and credits for the image is specified when the shortcode is used or either derived from a file or from the Exif information of the image.
+The caption and credits for the image is specified when the shortcode is used or, either derived from a file or from the Exif information of the image.
 The following shows the code that takes care of that:

 ```go-html-template {linenos=true}
 <!-- Check if we need to derive the caption automatically from non-remote images -->